LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220409.md

 **CheaterCodes**: I think there's no one against support for Kotlin.
 It's just the question of how and where.

 **Gdude**: Right, move on.
 Remember, get your questions in with /ask.
 We don't have that many in, so if you have anything, feel free.
 We still have like 15 minutes.
 Uh, my Welsh isn't great unfortunately, so I can't pronounce this name properly, but **grifferthrydwy** asks, "Is there anywhere to sign up to attend, but not showcase anything in BlanketCon?"

 The answer is no, you don't need to.
 Just show up and join the server, install the modpack and you'll be there.
 No need to worry about that at all.

-Alright, that is the bottom of my list of questions, if anyone has anything to ask, feel free with /ask.
+Alright, that is the bottom of my list of questions, if anyone has anything to ask, feel free with `/ask`.
 Within reason, that is.

 **CheaterCodes**: Please come help out, we can always use more people.
-You don't need to be super professional, or 20 years' experience junior developer, something IDK.
+You don't need to be super professional, or 20 years' experience junior developer, something I don't know.

 **Gdude**: That would be one heck of a junior developer.